Keyur2311/Cpu-Scheduling-algorithms/README.md

 This algorithm schedules processes based on their burst times, selecting the shortest job first.

+### LJF (Longest Job First)

+This algorithm schedules processes based on their burst times, selecting the longest job first.

 ### SRTF (Shortest Remaining Time First)

 SRTF is a preemptive version of SJF.
 It selects the process with the shortest remaining time to execute.

+### LRTF (Longest Remaining Time First)

+SRTF is a preemptive version of LJF.
+It selects the process with the longest remaining time to execute.

 ### RR (Round Robin)